jbsohn/liblokey/README.md

 ## 🎯 Project Goals and Roadmap

-`libLOKEY` is currently in early development.
-The goal is to create a high-quality, portable POKEY audio engine suitable for:
+`libLOKEY` has reached its first working milestone.
+The core POKEY emulation has been integrated with SDL audio and successfully tested in a real-time environment.
+The ongoing goal is to build a high-quality, portable POKEY audio engine suitable for:

 - SDL2-based desktop tools and games
 - WebAssembly builds for browser demos and testing